Renée of France: Heresy trial

-Finally Duke Ercole lodged accusation against Renée before her nephew King Henry II of France, and through the Inquisitor Oriz, whom the king charged with this errand, Renée was arrested as a heretic, and declared forfeit of all possessions unless she recanted.
+Finally, Duke Ercole lodged an accusation against Renée before her nephew King Henry II of France.
+Through the Inquisitor Ortiz, whom the king charged with this errand, Renée was arrested as a heretic, and declared forfeit of all possessions unless she recanted.
 She resisted steadfastly for some time, until her two daughters were taken away from her, supposedly forever.
-So, as a condition for being reunited with her children she had to recant and abjure her Protestant faith.
-She then yielded, made confession on 23 September 1554, although subsequently she refused to attend Catholic worship, and especially the mass, which for her was a form of blasphemy.
-"How seldom is there an example of steadfastness among aristocrats," wrote Calvin to Farel under date of 2 February 1555.
+As a condition for being reunited with her children, she yielded and made confession on 23 September 1554.
+Subsequently, however, she refused to attend mass, which for her was a form of blasphemy.